Chirag-ahir/JAVA-All-Basic/README.md

 What is System.in in Java?<BR>
 System.in is an InputStream which is typically connected to keyboard input of console programs.

+What is Keyword in Java ?<br>
+Keywords are predefined, reserved words used in Java programming that have special meanings to the compiler.<br>

 >New keyword - In java, New keyword is basically used for creating objects.
 It allocates memory for an object.

 >Extend keyword - The extends keyword indicates that you are making a new class that derives from an existing class.
 The meaning of "extends" is to increase the functionality.